RGUCode/hack2024/README.md

 </p>

 CGI - Use AI to build an innovative solution for offshore travel management!
+See VantoagePOB Travel Data Excel file for your dataset

 Core29 - Design an app to track and manage corporate carbon footprints using the data provided